petershin/liferay-learn/docs/dxp/latest/en/getting-started/introduction-to-the-admin-account.md

     * Email address: `test@liferay.com`
     * Password: `test`

+    Note, if you used the setup wizard and set a different admin user email, input that email address instead.
+The default password will still be `test`.

 1. Upon first sign in, you will be required to change your password.
 Input a new password (e.g. _learn_) and click _Save.